 Harmonisation is about making statistics more comparable, consistent and coherent.
 It improves efficiency and enables users to draw more value from statistics.
 To improve harmonisation, analysts, researchers and data owners should aim to, where appropriate:

-- use the same survey questions
+- use consistent definitions and survey questions in data collection;

 But, since statistics producers will each have their own specific user requirements, this is not always appropriate.
 In these cases, they should consider other actions to improve the coherence of their data and statistics, such as providing improved guidance.

 Harmonised principles are guidance on how to make statistics more comparable by encouraging producers to use the same methods of data collection and presentation.
 The principles include definitions, survey questions, standards for administrative data, rules for presentation and guidance for users.

 Producers of statistics can use harmonised principles to improve harmonisation when they collect and publish statistics on a given topic.

 Users can use the principles to improve their understanding of how to compare and combine statistics when appropriate.

 We have produced A Beginners guide to Harmonisation.